okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/importing.md

 To ensure smooth replacements and maintain data bindings:

-1.	**Assign Ids in the SVG**: whenever possible, define '<id>' attributes for all areas in the SVG before uploading it to Synoptic Panel.
+1.	**Assign Ids in the SVG**: Whenever possible, define `<id>` attributes for all areas in the SVG before uploading it to Synoptic Panel.
 This prevents the Auto Id Assignment process from running and ensures that Ids remain consistent across updates.
 2.	**Avoid Auto Id Dependency**: If your original map relied on Auto Ids, be cautious when updating the SVG.
 Removing or reordering shapes can disrupt the Id sequence and cause bindings to break.
 3.	**Incremental Changes**: When modifying an SVG, avoid introducing or removing shapes that could shift the order of automatically generated Ids.
 Instead, preserve the structure and sequence of the original map.